University of Technology Sydney

 Upon successful completion of this subject students should be able to:

-1. Engage with stakeholders to identify a problem.
+1. Apply stakeholder analysis to inform engagement with stakeholders to scope robotics problem.
 (B.1)

-2. Apply design thinking to respond to a defined or newly identified problem.
+2. Apply design thinking approach to develop solution to a robotics problem.
 (C.1)

 Course intended learning outcomes (CILOs)